heid-lab/goflow/readme.md

 The raw `.csv` and `.xyz` files are found in the `data/RDB7/raw_data` directory.
 The processed data, i.e. each reaction saved as [PyG](https://pytorch-geometric.readthedocs.io/) object in a Python list, is found in the `data/RDB7/processed_data` directory in the `data.pkl` file.

-Indices for the random, reaction core, and barrier height dataset splits are found in the `data/RDB7/splits` directory.

 The data is preprocessed by running the `preprocessing.sh` shell script.
+This generates the `data.pkl` file.
 Inside the script, edit the paths to the `csv` and `xyz` files as needed.

+Indices for the random, reaction core, and barrier height dataset splits are found in the `data/RDB7/splits` directory.
+You can generate those by first running the `preprocess_extract_rxn_core.sh` script, then `preprocess_create_splits.sh`.

 ## Usage
 Each experiment has a separate shell script (.sh files).